The most complete website in English and Italian on the Roman Colosseum:

 Here you'll find information and documents on history, architecture and on the games that were held in the amphitheatre, papers and studies on the Colosseum, news on the events at the Colosseum, FAQs, a page of feedback with the most usual questions asked by our readers, like figures and plans, a sitemap and even a page on the cats of the arena.
 Use the menu on top for an easy navigation.

 Are you planning to come and visit the Eternal City?
-Look here to find your hotel.
 Rome offers a wide variety of accommodation to meet every requirement.
 If you are interested in art and museums or in other top tourist attractions like shops, food and nightlife, you can certainly find something suitable.

-NEW!!
-A new page of maps: the area of the Colosseum during the centuries
+A new page of maps: the area of the Colosseum during the centuries.

 A quick panoramic view?
 Click here

 - See the amazing stone model of the Colosseum made by a Syrian artist!!
-It is on sale!!
+It's on sale!!

 SITE DOES NOT SELL TICKETS FOR THE COLOSSEUM,

-BUT SUGGESTS DIFFERENT WAYS TO DO IT AND HOW TO GET THERE.
+HOW TO SKIP THE QUEUE AND HOW TO GET THERE.

 FOR ONLINE BOOKINGS AND SALES CLICK HERE

 TEL.
 NO FOR INFO AND BOOKINGS: +39 (0)6 399 677 00